rubenerd/rubenerd.com/content/page/about.markdown

 *Rubenerd* is my weblog and [podcast] of things that have interested me since 2004.
 I write it because it's fun; if people enjoy reading it, so much the better.
 Topics include anime, travel, public transport, operating systems, digital privacy, Asia, and coffee.

 The latest design is the simplest I could make it, partly in protest of what the modern web has become.
 There's no JavaScript, downloading fonts, embeds, hamburger icons, looping background videos, popups, newsletter signup prompts, sticky navbars, autoplaying videos, iframes, or design sense.
-Wait, I needed that last one, whoops.
+Wait, I needed that last one.

-It's proudly powered by [FreeBSD], everyone's favourite operating system.
+The backend is proudly powered by [FreeBSD], everyone's favourite OS.
 More information can be found on the [Engine Room Omake] page.

 [Engine Room Omake]: https://rubenerd.com/omake/engine-room/
 [has become]: https://rubenerd.com/modernwebbloat-js/ "Blog post on ModernWebBloat.js"